tomhiskey/tom-personal-site-jekyll/portfolio/index.md

 <div class="feature-block" markdown="1">

-> I’m frequently in awe at how Tom can take in what seems to be something incredibly complex or vague and loosely defined and produce out the other side a really clear and well understood model, diagram, design or kick-off doc
+> I’m in awe at how Tom can take in something incredibly complex or vague and loosely defined and produce a really clear and well understood model, diagram, design or kick-off doc

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; – *360 feedback from a colleague, May 2020*